 You may know exactly who you want as your best man and bridesmaids, and this probably won’t change during your wedding planning.
 However, what if it does?
 It would make for a really awkward conversation later on.

 Before you’ve made any plans you might not know how big your wedding will be.
 This isn’t a problem until you pick out 8 bridesmaids and then decide you actually only want a small wedding.
 Then it might make it tricky with the budget.

 Yes, there can be a lot to plan.

 And yes, it can feel overwhelming.

 However, you’ve got ages to plan it!
 And remember, it’s your day.
 It can be as big, or as small, as you want it.

 So you’ve got engaged to someone who loves you for who you are.
 They love you how you are right now, so don’t go changing!

 On your wedding day you want to look your best, of course you do!
 But that’s just it, you want to be the best version of you, you don’t want to be someone else.

-There’s no need to stop eating pasta or cake 18 months before you wedding or have your teeth done or any other kind of dramatic makeover.
+You’re not doubt going to get some irritating ads for diets, teeth whitening products and who knows what else but there’s no need to stop eating pasta or cake 18 months before you wedding or have your teeth done or any other kind of dramatic makeover.
 If you want to loose a few pounds, or get fitter for you, then go for it.
 But don’t feel the need to do it because it’s what people tell you you need to do or it’s what ‘everyone else does’.

 Don’t forget to enjoy it!